 Americans Keep Their Cars for Longer

 Thinkware and Brodmann17 believe the ADAS Aftermarket Device has long-term benefits for the average consumer, and are engineering the unit with everyday drivers in mind.
-An IHS Markit study last year found the average age of cars and light trucks in United States is 11.8 years.
+An IHS Markit study last year found the average age of cars and light trucks in the United States is 11.8 years.
 Based on prior data, the industry can anticipate that figure of 11.8 years to rise again.
 For example, the U.S. Department of Transportation’s 2017 National Household Travel Survey revealed the average vehicle age increased from 9.3 years in 2009 to 10.5 years in 2017.

 “The 40 percent drop in new vehicle sales due to the recession created an acceleration in average age like we’ve never seen before,” said Mark Seng, Director, Global Automotive Aftermarket Practice at IHS Markit.
 “In the last couple of years, however, average age has returned to its more traditional rate of increase.”